Taitava/obsidian-shellcommands-documentation/Environments/Custom shells/Windows Subsystem for Linux (WSL).md

 {{!shell_command_content}}
 ```
 The two dashes `--` are meant to be **included**, and should be on its own line, before `{{!shell_command_content}}`.
 The dashes indicate that no shell options will be defined after them, so everything after the dashes should be interpreted as executable commands.

+> [!Tip]- If you have multiple distros installed
+> If you have multiple distros installed, you can specify what distro should be used by adding `-d DistroName` to the list of arguments:
+> ```
+> -d Ubuntu-22.04
+> --
+> {{!shell_command_content}}
+> ```
+> To get the names of all installed distros, you can execute `wsl -l` in a terminal.
+> If you want to run certain shell commands in one distro, and others in another distro, you can create multiple custom shells, one for each distro. ^multiple-distros

 ![[Settings for custom shells#^about-shell-command-content]]